-ASTRA Studio 3 is Aveco’s third-generation news production automation system.
-It's a synthesis of years of on air experience working with our users, listening to their needs today and their wants for tomorrow, studying the trends in the industry and understanding the economic demands facing our customers.
+ASTRA Studio is Aveco’s award-winning news production automation system.
+It's a synthesis of years of on-air experience working with our users, listening to their needs today and their wants for tomorrow, studying the trends in the industry and understanding the economic demands facing our customers.

-ASTRA Studio 3 controls all equipment in the production control room and studio, including graphics, camera robotics, video and audio mixer, video servers, lights, backdrop screens and more.
-It puts a show on air with maximum impact and minimum staff.
+ASTRA Studio controls all equipment in the production control room and studio, including graphics, camera robotics, video and audio mixer, video servers, lights, backdrop screens and more.
+It puts a show on-air with maximum impact and minimum staff.

 Journalist’s Point of View